akuklev/LiterateKotlin/README.md

 Since we mentioned companion objects containing operators like “plus”, we should also mention that the notion of type-classes is indispensable in many academic contexts.
 In Kotlin, one can define both nested classes and extension functions.
 The type-classes are, in a sense, extension nested data classes with quite a bit of additional syntactic sugar.

-Consider the following definition of a monoid-structure on a type `T`:
+Consider the following definition of a monoid structure on a type `T`:
 ```kotlin
 data class <T>.Monoid(val compose : (vararg xs : T)-> T)
   val unit ≔ compose()    — Unit is the nullary composition